 Set Up Yoast SEO Plugin and Optimize The Website.

-This is one very important step that many web designers either forget to neglect.
-However, it needs to be completed to ensure your web pages are indexed correctly in Google and other search engines.
+This is one very important step that many web designers neglect.
+However, it must be completed to ensure your web pages are indexed correctly in Google and other search engines.
 For an eCommerce website, we recommend installing Yoast for WooCommerce.
-We do not include this as it’s a paid service, but we do install it as part of the SEO setup.
-Around 3 hours.

 Configuration & Setup of Website & Plugins

-Every website will require some plugins, such as speed optimization plugins, spam blocking plugins, security plugins, shipping plugins, and others.
-Normally an eCommerce website requires at least 5 plugins, which is estimated to take around 4 hours to install and configure.
+Every website requires plugins for speed optimization, spam blocking, security, shipping, etc. Normally, an eCommerce website requires at least five plugins, which are estimated to take around 4 hours to install and configure.

 Website Training

-A normal website is quite overwhelming at first and an eCommerce website is even more so.
-However, once you get the hang of a few tasks, such as processing orders, adding, updating, and deleting products and pages, then you will have a much easier time learning the rest.
-We usually spend about 2 hours training a client how to use their website.
+A normal website is initially overwhelming, and an eCommerce website is even more so.
+However, once you get the hang of a few tasks, such as processing orders, adding, updating, and deleting products and pages, you will have a much easier time learning the rest.
+We usually spend about 2 hours training a client on how to use their website.
 This is normally broken up into 1 hour on the phone and 1 hour creating a short video tutorial to show them around their new website.
 Adding 2 hours to the project.

 Website Hosting & Email Setup

-After the website has been accepted and tested we then move the site onto the server where it will go live.
-Normally this requires between 4 – 8 hours, depending on the complexity, the host it’s going on and the ability to communicate with all parties involved efficiently.
+After the website has been accepted and tested, we move it onto the server, where it will go live.
+Normally, this requires between 4 – 8 hours, depending on the complexity, the host it’s going on, and the ability to communicate with all parties involved efficiently.

 Domain Name Setup

 If the domain name is not currently pointed at the server, we will set it up so that it loads the new website.
 This normally takes about 1 hour.
-However, it can take up to 48 hours of non-work hours waiting for the domain to connect completely.
-This time is not charged for, but should be noted.
+However, waiting for the domain to connect completely can take up to 48 hours of non-work hours.
+This time is not charged for but should be noted.

 Adding your website to Google Analytics